Alihasnain388/Voice-AI-Agent/README.md

-# Voice Agent Patient Registration System
+# Voice AI Patient Registration System

 A voice-powered patient registration system that allows users to provide their information through a natural phone conversation.
 The AI agent collects and confirms patient details, then stores them through a FastAPI backend.